yoga-poses-for-anti-aging

 Best Yoga Poses for Anti-Aging

-Whether you’re a yoga novice or a seasoned yogi, this guide will offer valuable insights and actionable advice to help you harness the anti-aging benefits of yoga.
-So, unroll your yoga mat and join us as we start on a journey towards a healthier, more youthful you.
+Whether you’re a beginner to yoga or an advanced yogi, this guide will provide you with helpful lessons and actionable tips that’ll help you tap into the anti-aging qualities of this ancient exercise.
+So, unfurl your yoga mat and let us begin a quest for a healthier, more youthful you.

 Causes of Skin Aging

-Additionally, chronic stress and inadequate sleep have been shown to impact skin health negatively, contributing to the appearance of aging.
-Stress increases the production of cortisol, a hormone that can break down collagen and elastin, while lack of sleep impairs the skin’s ability to repair itself.
+Long term stress and poor sleep also have implications for the health of our skin – resulting in visible premature aging.
+Stress also stimulates the production of cortisol, a hormone that can break down collagen and elastin, while lack of sleep interferes with the skin’s ability to repair itself.

 How Yoga Benefits Your Skin